Movement Lab - Manoj Srinivasan

 Some central scientific questions are: Why do animals move the way they do?
 And how do they do it so well?
-We are interested in obtaining a simple and tractable, yet complete, theory of legged locomotion and sensorimotor control in humans and other animals -- a theory that will reliably predict how an animal will act in a novel situation (say, humans on the moon) and how the animal will respond to perturbations (say, stepping on a banana peel).
+We are interested in obtaining a simple and tractable, yet complete, theory of legged locomotion and sensorimotor control in humans and other animals -- a theory that will reliably predict how an animal will act in a novel situation (say, humans on the moon), how the animal will respond to perturbations (say, stepping on a banana peel), or how we should design wearable robotics.
 We use a mixture of mathematics, modeling, computation, and experiments.

 Author Generated PDF (pre-final version).
 See media coverage.

 structure of energy minimizing gaits in many simple biped